 It shares some properties of Set and also has its own properties as listed:

 - The internal implementation of CopyOnWriteArraySet is CopyOnWriteArrayList only.

 - Multiple Threads are able to perform update operations simultaneously but for every update operation, a separate cloned copy is created.
 As for every update a new cloned copy will be created which is costly.
 Hence if multiple update operations are required then it is not recommended to use CopyOnWriteArraySet.

 - While one thread iterating the Set, other threads can perform updation, here we won’t get any runtime exception like ConcurrentModificationException.

 - An Iterator of CopyOnWriteArraySet class can perform only read-only and should not perform the deletion, otherwise, we will get Run-time exception UnsupportedOperationException.

 - Use CopyOnWriteArraySet in applications in which set sizes generally stay small, read-only operations vastly outnumber mutative operations, and you need to prevent interference among threads during traversal.

-- CopyOnWriteArraySet helps in minimizing programmer controlled synchronization steps and move the control to inbuilt, well tested APIs.
+- CopyOnWriteArraySet helps in minimizing programmer-controlled synchronization steps and moving the control to inbuilt, well-tested APIs.

 java.lang.Object ↳ java.util.AbstractCollection<E> ↳ java.util.AbstractSet<E> ↳ java.util.concurrent.CopyOnWriteArraySet<E>